New jobs are constantly being created!

 The solution to the matching problem

-Regine Heidorn has explained in an interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
-Heidorn develops her new profession in practical conversation:
+Regine Heidorn has explained in an interviewHow this can work: In communicating via Twitter, for example, and also about private matters, she discovers competencies that she never thought she could have.
+Heidorn develops her new job practically in conversation:

 On Twitter, I also communicate about things like hobbies or personal preferences.
 Exactly the result is often unimagined job opportunities: For example, I often Geocaching, a kind of scavenger hunt with mobile devices.
 Anja Wagner has also noticed that, at the University of Applied Sciences (HTW) Berlin, she is carrying out eLearning projects.